TopoMaskV3: 3D Mask Head with Dense Offset and Height Predictions for Road Topology Understanding: Experimental Evaluations

-Together, these findings indicate that while the Bézier can excel when train and test regions overlap, it is more susceptible to overfitting.
-On the other hand, Mask and Fusion are more robust and generalizable across splits, sensors, and extended ranges, making them promising candidates for generalizable road topology understanding.
+Together, these findings indicate that Bezier benefits more from overlap, whereas Mask and Fusion generalize more reliably across splits, sensors, and extended ranges.
 A detailed breakdown of these sensor fusion gains is provided in Section~\ref{sup_sec: sensor_fusion_impact_different_splits_ranges}.